sindre-gangeskar/shadps4-alchemist/README.md

 ### Under development
 A pre-release is out but it is bare-bones and meant for those who are willing to use as it is now and accepts that unexpected things can occur.
-It has the core functionality in place, enabling and disabling mods is functional as well as launching games through shadPS4 Alchemist.
+It has the core functionality in place, enabling and disabling mods are functional as well as launching games through shadPS4 Alchemist.

 ### Planned features
 - Linux and MacOS Support